Zasilkovna/magento2/README.md

 The module includes PHPCompatibility checks to ensure compatibility with PHP 8.1 through PHP 8.5.

-Requirements to run the checks: PHP 8.4 and Composer 2.8.6.
-From the module directory (where `composer.json` lives), run:
+Requirements to run the checks: PHP 8.4 or newer and Composer 2.8.6 or newer.
+From the repository root (where the top-level `composer.json` lives), run:

 ```bash
 composer install